Jean-MarcHarvengt/MCUME/README.md

   - .rom support (no floppy yet)
   - I2C custom keyboard support!
   - with sound
+- AtariST:
+  - floppy support
+  - I2C custom keyboard support!
+  - with sound
+  - full speed on Teensy4.0 only!!
+- PC:
+  - HDD image support
+  - I2C custom keyboard support!
+  - no sound
+  - full speed on Teensy4.0 only!!
+- Vectrex:
+  - .gam roms support
+  - no sound
+  - full speed on Teensy4.0 only!!

 # Running
-- Select the emulator from the app selector screen and press FIRE (wait a bit that the SD get mounted)
+- ESP32 only: Select the emulator from the app selector screen and press FIRE (wait a bit that the SD get mounted)
 - For the launched emulator you should see the roms of the SD card being listed
 - you can select the rom with up/down
 - you can start the game by pressing the FIRE key